sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 5.2 Truncating a TimeSeries
 ---------------------------

-Being time related data, it is often useful to truncate into a specific period of the data, this is easily achieved by using the `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.truncate` method.
+It is often useful to truncate an existing TimeSeries object to retain a specific time range.
+This is easily achieved by using the `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.truncate` method.
 For example, to trim our GOES data into a period of interest use: ::

     >>> from sunpy.time import TimeRange